Urban Legend (album)

+Urban Legend is the third studio album by American rapper T.I., released on November 30, 2004, through Atlantic Records and his own label, Grand Hustle Records.

+The album features production provided by longtime collaborating producers DJ Toomp, Jazze Pha, Lil Jon, The Neptunes, Nick "Fury" Loftin, David Banner and Sanchez Holmes.
+New producers contributing to the album include Daz Dillinger, Kevin "Khao" Cates, KLC, Mannie Fresh, Scott Storch and Swizz Beatz.
+Featured guests on the album include Trick Daddy, Nelly, Lil Jon, B.G., Mannie Fresh, Daz Dillinger, Lil Wayne, Pharrell, P$C, Jazze Pha and Lil' Kim.

-Urban Legend is the third studio album by American rapper T.I., released on November 30, 2004, through Grand Hustle Records and Atlantic Records.
-The album debuted at number seven on the US Billboard 200, selling 195,000 copies in its first week of release.
-It also debuted at number one on the Top R&B/Hip-Hop Albums and the Top Rap Albums charts.
+The album debuted at number seven on the US Billboard 200, selling 193,000 copies in its first week of release.
+It also debuted atop the magazine's Top R&B/Hip-Hop Albums and Top Rap Albums charts.
 The album's official lead single, "Bring Em Out", was released on October 19, 2004 and became T.I. first's top 10 hit, peaking at number nine on the US Billboard Hot 100 chart, while the second single, "U Don't Know Me", peaked at number 23 on the chart.
 The third single, "ASAP", reached number 75 on the chart, number 18 on the Hot R&B/Hip-Hop Songs and number 14 on the Hot Rap Tracks charts.
 T.I. created a video for "ASAP"/"Motivation".
 However, "Motivation" only made it to number 62 on the Hot R&B/Hip-Hop Songs chart music chart.

-The album features production provided by longtime collaborating producers DJ Toomp, Jazze Pha, Lil Jon, The Neptunes, Nick "Fury" Loftin, David Banner and Sanchez Holmes.
-New producers contributing to the album include Daz Dillinger, Kevin "Khao" Cates, KLC, Mannie Fresh, Scott Storch and Swizz Beatz.
-Featured guests on the album include Trick Daddy, Nelly, Lil Jon, B.G., Mannie Fresh, Daz Dillinger, Lil Wayne, Pharrell Williams, P$C, Jazze Pha and Lil' Kim.

 Background

 In March 2004, a warrant was issued for T.I.'s arrest after a violation of probation that resulted from a 1997 arrest on cocaine distribution and the manufacturing and distribution of a controlled substance.
 He was sentenced to three years in prison.
 While imprisoned in Cobb County, Georgia, he filmed an unauthorized music video.

-Recording

 After T.I. received his sentence, he was granted a work release program that allowed him to continue making music and proceeded to record several albums' worth of material.
 Recording sessions took place at P.S.
 West Studios, Silent Sounds Studios, and Stankonia Studios, all located in T.I.'s native Atlanta, Georgia.
 One recording session took place at the Orange Grove Studios in Los Angeles, California.